opf/openproject/docs/release-notes/14-0-0/README.md

 Please note that regarding progress reporting, **updating to OpenProject 14.0 might result in data loss or modification in certain cases**.
 See our blog to learn about the [details and motives on these significant changes to progress and work estimates](https://www.openproject.org/blog/changes-progress-work-estimates/) and how it might effect you.

 ### Project attributes management on the project overview page

+With OpenProject 14.0, you are now able to view and edit project attributes in a structured way, organized in sections, on the project overview section.

 ### Streamlined view of custom fields in project list and project overview